vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

         * Under Unattended Install
             * Enter username and password
                 * This will be the same password to sudo or su -l into the root user.
+		* I use "mark" and "mark" for username and password.
             * Enter hostname
         * Under hardware and Hard disk
             * 4 gig ram